Subframe Assembly - Rear (Remove and Replace)

 - Install the LH and RH rear suspension covers.
 See Cover - Rear Suspension - LH (Remove and Replace).

-- Install the mid aero shield panel.
-See Panel - Aero Shield - Mid (Remove and Replace).
+- Install the rear fascia diffuser.
+See Diffuser - Rear Fascia (Remove and Replace).

 - Install the rear wheels.
 See Wheel Assembly (Remove and Install).